-The survey also helps your agency find out how the local nonprofit community is coping with the recession.
-Here are some questions the survey can help nonprofit managers answer:
+The survey will also help your agency find out how the local nonprofit community is coping with current economic conditions.
+Here are some questions the survey will help nonprofit managers answer:

 To see how the survey will be of special help to larger nonprofits, click here...

 "We highly recommend the Fair Pay compensation and benefits survey.
 The participation process is well-organized, the report is easy to use, and it includes extremely practical and relevant data for nonprofit decision makers.
 A must have!"

 Human Resources Director

 "The Compensation & Benefits Survey plays a major role in insuring that we are offering competitive salaries and understanding our benefit offerings compared to others.
 Its specificity for nonprofits in Northern California and the ability to compare based on budget, number of employees, and location makes it a tool in which we have great confidence."

 Canon for Administration